Blendify/blender-manual/trunk/blender_docs/manual/animation/drivers/drivers_panel.rst

    This allows for drivers to references their own data using the variable ``self``.
    Useful for objects, bones, to avoid having to create a variable pointing to its self.

 .. _drivers-simple-expressions:

 Simple Expressions
 ^^^^^^^^^^^^^^^^^^

-Blender can evaluate a useful subset of Python driver expressions directly, which significantly improves performance, especially on multi-core systems.
+Blender can evaluate a useful subset of Python driver expressions directly, which significantly improves the performance, especially on multi-core systems.
 To take advantage of this, the driver expression must only use the following features:

 Variable Names